Last updated on November 22nd, 2023 at 11:13 pm

-So it’s time to look at what types of Badminton injuries you may suffer from.
+It’s time to look at what types of badminton injuries you may suffer from.

 I’ll go through each of these in a little more detail but first we need to know why some of these injuries occur in the first place.

 Of course some a purely down to bad luck anyone can turn or twist an ankle.
 However ever many will be down to overuse as repeated actions can cause muscle and tissue strain.
 As we get older the recovery time needed also increases so it’s important to give you body time to recover rather than jumping back into a game before you are ready.
 All you will achieve is a lengthier lay off.